IEEE Photonics Society

 Dr. Anna N. Yaroslavsky, Massachusetts General Hospital, Boston, MA

-Diffuse Light Imaging for Molecular Tissue Characterization PDF
+Diffuse Light Imaging for Molecular Tissue Characterization Slides

 Prof. Brian Pogue, Dartmouth College, Hanover, NH